Unisys Board Guidelines on Significant Corporate Governance Issues

 If the Board or any committee meets in a session of non-management directors only, the lead director or chairman of the committee is required to meet with the Chief Executive Officer to relate the matters discussed.

 Number and Type of Committees.
-The current three Unisys Board committees are Audit and Finance, Compensation, and Nominating and Corporate Governance.
+The current four Unisys Board committees are Audit and Finance, Compensation, and Nominating and Corporate Governance, and Security and Risk.
 There will, from time to time, be occasions in which the Board may want to form a new committee or disband a current committee depending upon the circumstances.
 In addition, the Chairman may appoint ad hoc special purpose committees as and when the need arises.

 Assignment and Rotation of Committee Members.
-Membership on the Audit and Finance, Compensation, and Nominating and Corporate Governance Committees will be limited to directors who meet the independence criteria of the New York Stock Exchange and any applicable independence criteria for members of those committees prescribed by the Securities and Exchange Commission.
+Membership on the Audit and Finance, Compensation, Nominating and Corporate Governance, and Security and Risk.
+Committees will be limited to directors who meet the independence criteria of the New York Stock Exchange and any applicable independence criteria for members of those committees prescribed by the Securities and Exchange Commission.

 The Chairman of the Board and the Chief Executive Officer (if the Chairman is not the Chief Executive Officer), with consideration of the desires of individual Board members, will be responsible for recommending Board member committee assignments to the Nominating and Corporate Governance Committee, which will review and recommend assignments to the Board for approval.